repository-service-tuf/repository-service-tuf/docs/source/guide/general/client.rst

 Existing client
 ---------------

-If you do have a client to download and update artifacts, you can integrate metadata download and validation functionality using a TUF library available in your application language.
+For existing client implementations ready for download and update artifacts, metadata download and validation functionality can be integrated using a TUF library available in a variety of application languages.

 .. list-table:: TUF libraries
     :header-rows: 1